-As a general rule, the BFUG meeting documents should be circulated by the Secretariat at least fifteen days prior to the meeting, after being set-up by the Chairs of the BFUG and by the BFUG Working and Advisory Groups.
-All comments or significant changes proposed by the BFUG members to these documents have to be submitted at least five days prior to the meeting.
-This rule is proposed so that every BFUG delegation has enough time to circulate the BFUG meeting documents within its specific consultation structure.
+As a general rule, the BFUG meeting documents should be circulated by the BFUG Secretariat 15 days prior to the meeting, after being prepared by the Chairs of the BFUG and by the BFUG Working and Advisory Groups or other sub-structures.
+All comments or significant changes proposed by the BFUG members to these documents have to be submitted at least 5 days prior to the meeting.

-The Secretariat is in charge of drafting the minutes of the meetings of the BFUG/AG/WG/Board in consultation with the Chairs.
-These minutes are then circulated to the members (BFUG/AG/WG/Board) for feedback no later than one month after the meeting.
-The members have the possibility to within 15 days send amendments to the minutes, which will be taken into consideration by the Chairs in the process of finalising the minutes.
-Minutes of the meetings (BFUG/AG/WG/Board) generally will be approved via email in order to have them available for timely publishing on the website.
+The BFUG Secretariat is in charge of drafting the minutes of the meetings of the BFUG/AG/WG/Board.
+All the BFUG/AG/WG/Board meetings can be recorded if necessary.
+The draft minutes are agreed with the respective Chairs and are then circulated to the members (BFUG/AG/WG/Board) within 15 days after the meeting for feedback.
+The members have the possibility within 15 days to send amendments to the minutes, which will be taken into consideration by the BFUG Secretariat in the process of finalising the minutes.
+Minutes of the meetings (BFUG/AG/WG/Board) should generally be adopted by electronic consultation after each meeting: only if there should be too many diverging comments, the adoption will be postponed until the meeting of the BFUG.
+The same procedure is applied also for other documents produced that need to be approved by the BFUG in case there are too many diverging comments.